This Island Earth: In popular culture

+Dan Aykroyd cited This Island Earth as inspiration in part for the Coneheads he created on Saturday Night Live—aliens whose large heads go largely unmentioned by the earthlings who observe them.

+A poster of the film appears in chapter 3, page 11 of the graphic novel Watchmen.

 Home media

-Shout!
-Factory released the film on Blu-ray with a new 4K scan of the interpositive in two different aspect ratios: 1.85:1 and 1.37:1.
-The 1:37:1 version is available for rental views on YouTube.
+Shout Factory released the film on Blu-ray with a new 4K scan of the interpositive in two different aspect ratios: 1.85:1 and 1.37:1.
+The 1:37:1 version is available for rental on YouTube.